 My Blitz Writing routine is still developing, but even these minor adjustments in my habits and attitude have made this past month the most productive I’ve had since grad school.

 So now it’s your turn, readers.
-What are your Blitz Writing tips?subscribe to Ploughshares?
+What are your Blitz Writing tips?Might we be so bold as to suggest that you subscribe to Ploughshares?